jake-miles/grammar-py/README.md

 ## Creating recursive grammars with the `Lazy` grammar

 Most useful grammars include some recursive element.
-For example, an addition isn't just applicable to two numbers but to two full arithmetic expressions:
+For example, an addition isn't just applicable to two numbers but to two full arithmetic expressions.
 But if we write that grammar, some grammar element will have to refer to some other grammar element that isn't defined yet - it's defined later down the page.